Spentine/Spentris/documentation/docs.md

   // not to be confused with parameter versions, those are separate

   parameters: {
-    // the parameters as specified by *Stacker Parameters* },
+    settings: // the parameters as specified by *Stacker Parameters* but only the settings },

   // the puzzle functions to fun in the game, may trigger win / loss
   puzzleFunctions: // {puzzleFunction[]}

-  // init function to run before the game starts
-  initFunction: // {puzzleFunction}
+  metadata: // {PuzzleMetadata}
 }
 ```